 DAT 534.
 Big Data Analytics.
 4 Hours.

-This course teaches concepts and techniques in managing and analyzing large data sets for data discovery and modeling.
+This course teaches concepts and techniques in managing and analyzing large data sets.
 Focus is on big data management, storage solutions, query processing, analytics, and big data applications.
 Topics include: introduction to Hadoop and YARN, MapReduce, Apache Spark, Big Data Warehousing with Hive and Spark SQL, large scale recommender systems and Large Scale Clustering and Classification.
-Course information: Prerequisites: CSC 385, CSC 472, CSC 573.
+Course information: Same as CSC 534.
+Prerequisites: CSC 385, CSC 472, CSC 533.

 DAT 554.
 Data Analytics Capstone.
 4 Hours.